Legal development

 • remaining projects are eliminated if they do not meet the Gate 2 Strategic Alignment Criteria.
 Depending on when the relevant projects are able to connect, they will either be considered against the 2030 phase or the 2035 phase.
 NESO will maintain the existing relative queue positions of projects that align to the 2030 phase.
 For the 2035 phase, preservation of the original relative queue order is seen as less critical, because the programme of works required to connect these projects will likely require more revision;

-• as part of the G2WQ process, capacity will be "freed up" by projects that have not met the Gate 2 criteria being removed from the queue.
-Therefore, alongside submitting evidence that they have met the Gate 2 Readiness Criteria, projects can also submit a modification application and request that their project is considered for advancement as part of the G2WQ process, as well as changes to their point of connection;
+• as part of the G2TWQ process, capacity will be "freed up" by projects that have not met the Gate 2 criteria being removed from the queue.
+Therefore, alongside submitting evidence that they have met the Gate 2 Readiness Criteria, projects can also submit a modification application and request that their project is considered for advancement as part of the G2TWQ process, as well as changes to their point of connection;

-• Gate 2 offers will be issued by NESO in batches, to successful projects.
+• Gate 2 offers (which will be "Gate 2 modification offers" in the context of G2TWQ) will be issued by NESO in batches, to successful projects.
 To retain their Gate 2 offer, projects will then need to continue to comply with the conditions of the offer, including any milestone requirements, to avoid termination.
-In this context it is relevant to note that NESO has signalled that there may be some changes to the Queue Management Milestones (with a further update to be provided in Q1 2025);
+The User Progression Milestone process has been aligned with Connections Reform, as reflected in NESO's updated Queue Management Guidance;

 • projects that have not been successful in securing a Gate 2 offer will: